 1. Bring a large pot of water to boil and add some salt.
 Add the Farfalle Pasta.

 Follow the directions on the package, about 6-8 minutes.

 2. Use a large non-stick skillet.
 Heat the olive oil on medium heat.
 Add the minced onion.
 Saute for a few minutes until the onion becomes translucent.

 3. Using a food processor, or a mini chopper, add the chopped pieces of smoked salmon and chop into tiny pieces.

 4. Add the chopped salmon to the skillet.
 Lower the heat and cook for 2 minutes.

-5. Add only 1/2 cup of heavy cream and saute for a 1 to 2 minutes.
+5. Add only 1/2 cup of heavy cream and saute for 1 to 2 minutes.
 Then turn off the heat.

 6. Check the pasta that has been cooking, it should be al-dente, tender to the bite.
 Turn off heat when pasta is ready.

 7. Using a large slotted spoon, and carefully transfer the pasta directly into the skillet.

 8. Turn the flame back on, and to low heat.
 Add the remaining 1/2 cup of heavy cream.
 Here is where you can add in more heavy cream to your liking.
 Also, you can add some fresh cracked black pepper, if desired.

 9. Toss in the grated Parmesan cheese and gently stir the pasta until the creamy mixture and salmon are well combined.
 If you prefer it to be very creamy, then pour in more cream to your preference.
 And always give a final taste test to see if you need to adjust the salt to taste.

 10. Serve immediately.
 And, serve with more grated Parmesan cheese at the table.
 Serves 4